 by their parents’ income… [It] is the right thing to do.”
 NEA President Dennis Van Roekel

 Plus -- early childhood education makes good economic sense.
-In Early Childhood Development: Economic Development with a High Public Return, a high-ranking Federal Reserve Bank official pegs its return on investment at 12 percent, after inflation.
+In Early Childhood Development: Economic Development with a High Public Return, a high-ranking Federal Reserve Bank official pegs the return on investment for early ed at 12 percent.

 who were enrolled in a quality preschool program ultimately earned up to $2,000